-The role of the Evaluation Steering Group is to comment and advise on the overall research methodology and review any outputs.
-It also has a role in providing steer on national and local factors that might impact on the evaluation and to act as advocates and supporters of lessons learnt.
+The role of the Evaluation Steering Group was to comment and advise on the overall research methodology and review any outputs.
+It also had a role in providing steer on national and local factors that might have impacted the evaluation and to act as advocates and supporters of lessons learnt.

 Peter has worked extensively in the youth sector, including with Government, local authority and charity organisations.
 Over 20 years with The Prince’s Trust, he designed new programmes, managed volunteer networks and was lead on strategic partnerships.
 In 2005, he commissioned a report on Making Partnerships Work with HM Treasury.

 In 2011 Peter chaired a co-location project to encourage charities to have a presence in job centres to increase volunteering opportunities and he was an adviser to the Social Exclusion Unit.
 He has also been instrumental in securing funding for new volunteer leadership programmes in the sector.
 Peter worked in local government in West Yorkshire for 14 years, including in Education Welfare, child protection, youth work and regeneration.
 Peter is currently UK Director for the new international charity, Chance for Change which utilises wilderness journeys to help people break a dependence on long term support from hostels, care or prison.

 Glyn is currently the commissioning and strategy lead for drugs and alcohol at Southend-on-Sea Borough Council, a post he has held for the last 7 years.
 Prior to this time Glyn has worked in several practitioner, management and commissioning roles in the drugs and alcohol field in London and East Anglia, as well as working in the supported housing sector and with collective advocacy in London and Scotland.
 In his work with carers, Glyn was chair of the Scottish Young Carers Services Alliance for two years as well as sitting in this role as part of the national executive of Scottish carers services.